 Bleeder Valve is located in tapping #22 (front left).
 Air should be purged from the boiler during the start-up phase.
-It is also good practice to check for air on a yearly basis or if any changes were made to the system.
+Verify that the valve is closed.

-If not installed, install a $\frac{1}{2}$ " plug in tapping #10 (front of boiler, just left of the ash door).
+If not installed, install a 1⁄2" plug in tapping #10 (front of boiler, just left of the ash door).